GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

 ## Alternative Self-Hosted SSL using OpenSSL

+The rest of the documentation will be using path examples following the Let's Encrypt example.
+You will need to adjust the example paths if using this method.

 - Install OpenSSL
   - sudo apt-get install openssl
 - Creating the Certificate Authority Certificate and Keys
   - Create the self-signed certificate authority private key
     - I'm using RSA (it's the most common method)
-      - sudo openssl genrsa -out /projects/ssl/ca.key 2048
+      - sudo openssl genrsa -out /projects/ssl/self/yourdomain/ca.key 2048
     - I found server other ways to do this.
 Here are some examples.
       - Using Elliptic Curve instead
-        - sudo openssl ecparam -name prime256v1 -genkey -noout -out /projects/ssl/ca.key
+        - sudo openssl ecparam -name prime256v1 -genkey -noout -out /projects/ssl/self/yourdomain/ca.key
       - Using AES for an encrypted private key
-        - sudo openssl genrsa -aes256 -out /projects/ssl/ca.key 4096
+        - sudo openssl genrsa -aes256 -out /projects/ssl/self/yourdomain/ca.key 4096
   - Create the self-signed certificate authority certificate
     - Creating a simple certificate
-      - sudo openssl req -new -x509 -sha256 -nodes -days 365 -key /projects/ssl/ca.key -out /projects/ssl/ca.crt -subj "/CN=CA" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+      - sudo openssl req -new -x509 -sha256 -nodes -days 365 -key /projects/ssl/self/yourdomain/ca.key -out /projects/ssl/self/yourdomain/ca.crt -subj "/CN=CA" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
         - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
           - Apparently this is actually wrong!
 You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
         - The subjectAltName is the actual domains and IP addresses you are using.
 Adjust it to your needs and add as many as you want.